Federal Trade Commission and Department of Justice

 The Federal Trade Commission (FTC) and the Department of Justice (DOJ) are the two US regulatory bodies tasked with enforcing antitrust laws.
 They’ve agreed to split the investigations into Big Tech with each focusing on two of the major players.
 For 2020, the FTC has vowed to “monitor, study, and maintain competition” of technology, while also taking a closer look at consumer protection in the 21st century based on hearings it held in 2019.
 Enforcement in the healthcare industry is also a priority.

 DOJ Chief Makan Delrahim said during a speech at Harvard Law School that the agency is specifically looking at the collection of data and the impediment of competitor access to data.
 Regulators are increasingly concerned about the impact of vertical integration in industries such as media and telecom, as large companies see the need to consolidate to remain competitive.
 As PwC noted, hostile antitrust reaction has had a measurable impact on media deals, with companies waiting on the results of pending litigation before entering into agreements.

-Already known as a strong enforcer of anticompetitive behavior and tax avoidance during her previous term as European competition commissioner, Vestager’s reappointment for another five years likely means stepped up efforts to make Europe Fit for Digital Age.
+Already known as a strong enforcer of anticompetitive behavior and tax avoidance during her previous term as European Commissioner for Competition, Vestager’s reappointment for another five years likely means stepped up efforts to make Europe fit for the digital age.
 As Europe’s antitrust chief, she is focusing on enforcing competition rules—particularly around digital platforms.
 During an antitrust investigation in October 2019, Vestager ordered one company to halt certain business practices mid-investigation—a new move in antitrust enforcement.